 Department of Ophthalmic Oncology

-Our Department is one of the rare groups specializing in ocular tumors, especially intraocular tumors.
+The Department of Ophthalmic Oncology is one of the rare groups specializing in ocular tumors, especially intraocular tumors.
 Recently, more than 70% of patients nationwide with retinoblastoma, which is the most frequent intraocular malignancy in childhood, and more than 50% of patients with choroidal melanoma, which is the most frequent primary intraocular malignancy in adults, have been referred to our department.

-Our outpatient service is open four days a week.
+Our outpatient service is open three days a week.
 Every week, eight operations under general anesthesia are performed in our department.
-Our treatment strategies for ocular tumors are as follows:
+Our treatment strategies for ocular tumors are as follows: (Tables 1, 2).

 Unless the patient's family has concerns about preserving the affected eye, if the eye has already suffered from complications such as secondary glaucoma or severe hemorrhage, or if extraocular extension of the retinoblastoma is strongly suspected, we can offer the family eye-preserving treatment.
 Initial systemic chemotherapy and additional local therapies, called "chemoreduction therapy", comprise the main strategy.
 If the tumor is localized in the peripheral retina, plaque radiotherapy using ruthenium-106 is also available.
 Transpupillary thermotherapy or cryotherapy is also used in cases with localized small tumors.
 Patients with extraocular extension, recurrence or metastasis who need intensive systemic chemotherapy are treated with dedicated support from the Department of Pediatric Oncology.

 Choroidal melanoma is a rare disease in Asians.
-Recent reports from Western countries have demonstrated that the prognosis of eye-preserving treatment with plaque radiotherapy is equivalent to that of enucleation (COMS, medium-sized tumor study).
+Recent reports from Western countries have demonstrated that the prognosis of eyepreserving treatment with plaque radiotherapy is equivalent to that of enucleation (COMS, medium-sized tumor study).
 For localized tumors up to 5 mm thick, ruthenium-106 plaque radiotherapy is the first choice.
 In Japan, plaque radiotherapy is only available in our institute.
-Patients with much larger tumors are treated by radiotherapy: CyberKnife Robotic Radiosurgery in our institute or carbon ion therapy in the National Institute of Radiological Science, Research Center for Charged Particle Therapy.
+Patients with much larger tumors are treated by radiotherapy: CyberKnife Robotic Radiosurgery in our institute or carbon ion therapy in the National Institute for Quantum and Radiological Science and Technology (QST).
 Choroidal melanomas often metastasize to the liver and this is invariably fatal.
 Life-long follow-up with liver imaging is routinely conducted for our patients.
 Patients with liver and systemic metastases are treated by the Department of Dermatologic Oncology.

 One of the unique techniques in our department is local chemotherapy for retinoblastoma via selective ophthalmic artery infusion using a balloon catheter.
-This procedure was developed in our hospital from 1987, and has been modified and performed after 2009 in more than 20 countries.
-We are planning a clinical trial on selective ophthalmic artery injection therapy for initial treatment methods.
+This procedure has been developed in our hospital since 1987, and has been modified and performed after 2009 in more than 20 countries.

 Direct injection of diluted melphalan into the vitreous cavity is performed for retinoblastoma eyes with vitreous seeding.
 Vitreous seeding can be cured for eyes with vitreous seeds after other treatment modalities, and about 65% of eyes were rescued using this strategy.